Benjamin F. Edwards & Company Inc. Invests $46,000 in Innovator S&P 500 Power Buffer ETF January (NYSEARCA:PJAN)

-Benjamin F. Edwards & Company Inc. bought a new position in shares of Innovator S&P 500 Power Buffer ETF January (NYSEARCA:PJAN) in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 1,460 shares of the company’s stock, valued at approximately $46,000.
+Benjamin F. Edwards & Company Inc. bought a new position in Innovator S&P 500 Power Buffer ETF January (NYSEARCA:PJAN) in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 1,460 shares of the company’s stock, valued at approximately $46,000.

 Want to see what other hedge funds are holding PJAN?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Innovator S&P 500 Power Buffer ETF January (NYSEARCA:PJAN).